gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Implementation

-On most platforms, executables must follow a certain plaform-specific convention.
+On most platforms, executables must follow a certain platform-specific convention.
 On UNIX platforms, for example, the executable must have the execute permission set.
 On Windows platforms, the executable should have a `.exe` extension.

 To implement this: